RonayBagci/basic_to_do_list/README.md

 ```
 If you want to stop the application click **CTRL+C** in terminal.

-4. Spring Boot app is going to running on the http://localhost:8080/
+4. Spring Boot app is going to run on the http://localhost:8080/

 ## For Swagger API Documantation